smaurice101/readthedocs/docs/source/quickstart.rst

 .. tip::
     PRESS THE RED "START STREAMING" button in the top-left...

-You should see this Dashboard in your browser start to populate with real-time IOT data:
+You should see this Dashboard in your browser start to populate with real-time preprocessed IOT data:

 .. figure:: demosol.png